KantIlia/react-note-project/README.md

 3. make choosing note what you cklick to another const and transmit to modal
 4. with css make module in front of everething

+# mil 5
+1. remake input as a component
+2. put new component in module
+3. put proms in to show text when call module
+4. // rework save button to save changes
+5. add new date in array when create object
+6. // show date of change in array note
+7. //when cklick delete button open modal window debug this
+8. dont give user ability to chang textarea
+9. //check const deleteNote(maybe should use metod filter)

+ ## to do list
+ to do list is list of functhions and methods that i use but hfve no clear understanding
+ - !text.trim()
+ - useReducer dont understand this i think this metod will help me...